Here are my tips for painting cabinets with a paint sprayer for a smooth and durable finish!

-We're bouncing between projects, trying to tackle any projects that we need to work on outside before the icy weather sets in (it hits Thunder Bay a little earlier than Ottawa).
-Soon it will be too cold to tackle paint projects in our un-insulated garage (weep), so although we aren't quite ready to work on the kitchen yet, we capitalized on a couple of warms days and quickly gave our kitchen cabinet fronts a coat of bright turquoise, using our new paint sprayer.
+We’re bouncing between projects, trying to tackle any projects that we need to work on outside before the icy weather sets in.
+Soon it will be too cold to tackle paint projects in our un-insulated garage (weep), so although we aren’t quite ready to work on the kitchen yet, we capitalized on a couple of warms days and quickly gave our kitchen cabinet fronts a coat of bright turquoise, using our new paint sprayer.

 As a refresher, here’s our oak kitchen cabinetry, au naturel.
 We’re ditching the upper cabinets in favor of open shelving and finally doing a turquoise kitchen (in addition to updating the counters, sink & faucet).